 There’s the growling pad underneath the spaced out plucked strings and terse strathspey in the first tune of Mink.
 Those same strings, multi-tracked by Patsy Reid, provide the stabs and sweeps that help the second half of the set achieve a dramatic liftoff.

 If it’s easy to lose sight of the chops required by the two front men to get their fingers around such complex-sounding tunes as Gibbo’s Guffaw and Take Control amid all that clamour, the more restrained tracks such as Doc’s allow the listener to enjoy their watertight unison playing and impeccable phrasing.
 They’re both more than capable on fretted instruments as well, with some particularly robust cittern featured on Kings.

 One thing many of the tracks on Symbiosis II have in common is a tendency to begin gently, before shifting gear halfway through; Grandad’s begins life as a tender waltz, only to launch into a pedal to the metal polka.
 Whether these abrupt changes feel exciting or disjointed is probably down to personal taste.

 For all that Symbiosis II is audacious in its arrangements, it’s also well executed, with no spare instrumental part or unnecessary section.
-For that reason it comes highly recommended for any fans of forward-thinking folk music.Nick Hart
+For that reason it comes highly recommended for any fans of forward-thinking folk music.Nick Brook

 Released on CD and download on Symbiosis Records 20 April 2018.
 Produced by Andrea Gobbi, Ali Hutton and Ross Ainslie, mixed and engineered by Andrea Gobbi.